Due to closing its Canadian asset divestitures on May 17, ConocoPhillips (COP) reduced its 2Q17 production guidance to 1,365 Mboepd–1,405 Mboepd.

 Our chart of the week shows the relationship between crude oil (DBO)(UCO)(USL) prices and the changes in its forward curve.

-In the past one year, Schlumberger (SLB) stock is up 6% as of March 24, 2017.
+In the past year, Weatherford International’s (WFT) stock has fallen 11% as of May 12, 2017.